RobertoRoos/sawIntuitiveResearchKitWiki/ControllerConnection.md

 ### Safer solution

-If you or your institution really, really cares about who can access the FireWire devices on your computer you can create a dedicated Unix group to control who can access the FireWire devices.
+If you or your institution really, really cares about who can access the FireWire devices on your computer, you can create a dedicated Unix group to control who can access the FireWire devices.

 The following script should be run only once per computer and performs the steps described above:
 ```sh